hemashushu/hemashushu.github.io/src/content/works/xiaoxuan-lang/index.md

 ## Localization

-_The XiaoXuan programming language_ supports writing code in local languages, such as Chinese, Japanese and French.
+_The XiaoXuan Language_ supports writing code in local languages, such as Chinese, Japanese and French.
 In addition to keywords, the standard library and related documentation are also translated into local languages.
 Using local language programming is beneficial for children, beginners and non-computer majors who are not native English speakers.

 The local language variants are as follows: